loorisr/patchright-scrape-api/README.md

-# playwright-scrape-api
+# patchright-scrape-api

-Simple scraping API based on playwright.
+Simple scraping API based on patchright.
 It creates a REST API scrape endpoint to return the content of a page.

 It runs in docker.